Sun Xiangdong

 Sun Xiangdong (孙向东) is a major general in the People's Liberation Army of China.

-He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 A native of Anlu County, Hubei, Sun served in the Airborne Troop of the People's Liberation Army for a long time.
 In 2019, he was appointed leader of 95829 Airborne Troop of the People's Liberation Army.